MatrixA/Science/README.md

 ## Past, present, and future of simultaneous localization and mapping: Toward the robust-perception age
 We survey the current state of SLAM and consider future directions.
 [返回board](#papers)
-## Scan matching SLAM in underwater envirionments
+## Scan matching SLAM in underwater environments
 This paper proposes a pose-based algorithm to solve the full simutaneously localization and mapping problem for AUVs in unknown and possibaly unstructured environments.
 [返回board](#papers)
 ## Underwater Monocular Image Depth Estimation using Single-beam Echosounder